Calculate Density

 Usage notes

-Keep the following in mind when working with the Calculate Density tool:
+Keep the following in mind when working with the tool:

 • The Calculate Density tool requires a single input of point features.

 • Input points are aggregated into bins for analysis.
-You must specify the Bin Size into which to aggregate data.
+You must specify the Bin size parameter into which to aggregate data.

-• As shown in the diagram below, if you are aggregating into hexagons, the bin size d is the height of each hexagon, and the width of the resulting hexagon will be two times the height divided by the square root of three.
-If you are aggregating into squares, the bin size d is the height of the square, which is equal to the width.
+• As shown in the diagram below, if you are aggregating into hexagons, the height, d, of each hexagon is the bin size parameter.
+The width of the resulting hexagon is two times the height, d, divided by the square root of three.
+If you are aggregating into squares, the height, d, of each square is the bin size.
+The width of the resulting square is the same as the height, d.

 Hexagon and square height d

-• You must specify a Radius value that is greater than the bin size.
+• You must specify the Radius parameter value, which must be greater than the bin size.
 The radius is used to find input features within the same neighborhood as the feature (bin) of interest.

-• There are two options to calculate the density Weight value: The Uniform option sums all the values within the neighborhood and divides them by the area.
+• There are two options to calculate the density of the Weight parameter: Uniform and Kernel.
+The Uniform option sums all the values within the neighborhood and divides them by the area.
 The Kernel option weights values in the neighborhood by distance from the feature of interest and applies a kernel function to fit a smooth tapered surface to each point.

-• Only areas within the neighborhood of a bin containing points will be returned.
+• Only areas within the neighborhood of a bin containing points are returned.

 • The Calculate Density tool requires the data be in a projected coordinate system.
 If the data is in a geographic coordinate system, use the Project tool first to project the data to a projected coordinate system.